Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Method

-\cref{sec:learning_semantic_edit_deltas} showed that subject-specific attribute modifications can be achieved by modifying the token(s) of the noun corresponding to the subject without requiring additional words.
-This implies that the CLIP text encoder likely already performs aggregation of semantic attributes into the corresponding subject, which is corroborated by \cite{rassin2023linguistic}.
-Otherwise, the diffusion model would likely not learn to interpret the tokenwise embeddings this way.
-This is also corroborated by Li \etal \cite{li2024getwhatyouwant}, who find that concepts will be present in multiple places in the tokenwise embedding instead of being localized to just its specific tokens.
-Despite adding attributes typically affecting a multitude of token embeddings, our previous findings indicate that just modifying the token $\emb_{[\subjectj]}$ already suffices to enable substantial semantic changes.

-Motivated by this finding, we propose identifying \textit{semantic directions} in the tokenwise embedding space that affect \textit{specific attributes} $\attributei$ from contrastive prompts similar to \cite{gandikota2023sliders} (such as ``a young person'' vs. ``an old person'' for the ``age'' attribute, both prompts using the same noun for $\subjectj$).
-We first obtain the tokenwise CLIP embeddings $\pembap$ and $\pemban$ for the positive and negative prompts, respectively.
-Then, we compute the difference between the token embedding of the subject in both embeddings
+To use the key observations in \cref{sec:tokenwise_clip_space_diffusion_interpretation} for subject-specific control, we have to identify which directions enable modulating specific attributes.
+We previously found that interpolation of the tokenwise text embeddings leads to locally smooth changes around the original embeddings (c.f. \cref{fig:continuousness_interpolation}).
+Motivated by this finding, we propose identifying semantic directions in the tokenwise embedding space by comparing embeddings of contrastive prompts.

+Formally, given a target attribute $\attributei$, defined via an adjective (e.g., \textit{``old''}), we want to identify a direction vector $\pembdiff_{\attributei} \in \mathbb{R}^{\dclip}$ that can be added to the embedding of a target subject token $\emb_{[\subjectj]}$ to modulate the expression of that attribute $\expr_{\subjectj}(\attributei)$ in the generated image.
+To identify this direction, we first obtain the tokenwise CLIP embeddings for two prompts: a neutral prompt $\prompt$ describing a single subject $\subject{}$ and a positive prompt $\prompt_+$, which prepends the adjective to the subject, resulting in a contrastive pair.
+Then, we compute the difference between the subject token embeddings $\emb_{[\subject{}]}$:

-This directly yields a direction that corresponds to the target attribute $\attributei$.
-To obtain more robust estimates of this direction, we average it over a multitude of contrastive prompt pairs that describe the same concept.
+This directly yields a direction $\pembdiff_{\attributei}$ that captures the change induced by prepending the adjective to the subject noun in the text prompt.
+To obtain more robust estimates of this direction, we average it over a multitude of prompt pairs which describe the same target attribute $\attributei$.

-\paragraph{Sampling.} During sampling, we simply add these learned deltas $\pembdiff_{\attributei}$ to $\emb_{[\subject{k}]}$ of the target subject(s) $\subject{k}$ with the desired scale $\attributescalei$.
-We then pass this modified prompt embedding to the diffusion model to generate an image causing no additional computational cost over standard sampling.
-This yields similar behavior to adding adjectives such as ``old'' or ``young'' to the subject in the prompt but additionally enables control on a smooth scale while retaining subject-specificity.

-Two examples of these learned directions are shown in \cref{fig:naive_clip}.
-They illustrate that this approach works to identify directions that affect attributes such as a vehicle's price but also often exhibits unrelated correlations such as car orientation or bike size.
-As the CLIP text encoder is causal, this approach is also limited to attributes that can be described as a prefix to the target subject noun.